ShelbyAshburn/https---github.com-aroundthemountain/README.md

-# https---github.com-TheShelb-Digital_Ashburn
 Hi!
-This is giong to be my personal website that I plan to use for freelance and as a resume.
+This is going to be my personal website that I plan to use for freelance and as a resume.
 I am self-taught, so feel free to give feedback.